dss-extensions/dss_matlab/README.md

 - [`OpenDSSDirect.jl`](http://github.com/dss-extensions/OpenDSSDirect.jl): Julia bindings to DSS C-API (originally based on the DCSL/OpenDSSDirect.DLL).
 - [`DSS Sharp`](http://github.com/dss-extensions/dss_sharp/): .NET assembly to use the native DLL, mimics the COM object as used in .NET.

-Version 0.12.0, **STILL TO BE RELEASED**, covers most of the COM functions and classes, besides some extensions from DSS C-API.
+Version 0.12.1, released on 2022-07-16, covers most of the COM functions and classes, besides some extensions from DSS C-API.
 If you find a missing function or unexpected behavior, please open an issue on GitHub to both help us track and hopefully fix it, and also inform other users.
-This project uses the [DSS C-API library version 0.12.0](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md#version-0120), based on OpenDSS revision 3460 (few commits after OpenDSS v9.4.1.2).
+This project uses the [DSS C-API library version 0.12.1](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md#version-0121), based on OpenDSS revision 3460 (few commits after OpenDSS v9.4.1.2).

-## Highlights from 0.12.0
+## Highlights from 0.12.1

-- **TODO**

 - `Parallel` API is now supported.
 Diakoptics and a few corner features are still disabled (under reimplementation).

+- `Storage` API added.

+- Support for ZIP files

+- Several new functions across the different classes

+- Initial support for exporting JSON data

+- Better error messages

 - A reference document listing the DSS commands and properties for all DSS elements is now available at https://github.com/dss-extensions/dss_capi/blob/master/docs/dss_properties.md